ShawntelMuthee/3DGamingIntro/README.md

-# 3D Web Game with Earth Portal
+# Game Intro Simulation with Earth Portal

-A WebGL-based 3D game application that features an immersive Earth visualization portal leading to an interactive gaming environment.
+A WebGL-based 3D game application simulation that features an immersive Earth visualization portal leading to an interactive gaming environment.

 ## Overview